Chia Seeds and the Holy Spirit

 This is just enough of a deflection to send Dad's mind back to memories of my kind-hearted vegan-activist client; his dissertation on chia seeds is derailed just enough for me to turn to him and acknowledge, "Dad, I'm super happy you are always taking such good care of yourself.
 Keep it up, because I'm throwing your ass in a home if you get sick and decrepit on us."

 Dad chuckles and takes a huge swig from his wide-mouthed milk jug.
-I can issue such threats to my father without feeling badly.
+I can issue such threats to my father without feeling bad.
 He and my mom are two of the youngest and healthiest 70-somethings I know.

-As I begin to form the words to forewarn her not to push the top too hard, lest a large puff of powder douse her golden locks, she depresses the canister and instantly turns the crown of her head white.
+As I begin to form the words to forewarn her not to push the top too hard—lest a large puff of powder douse her golden locks—she depresses the canister and instantly turns the crown of her head white.

-"Oh!
-My!
-God!
+"Oh.
+My.
+God.
 What is this stuff?!" she blurts.
-"Aaand it's Aveda???!
+"Aaand it's Aveda?!
 Jenée!
 Don't you know that Estée Lauder bought Aveda, so God only knows what's in this crap!"

 "Well, regardless of what's in it," I respond, "you'd better not put any more of it on your hair.
 You look ridiculous!"
 I try to swish some of it out of her hair with my fingertips.

-We laugh, then she depresses the top of the canister onto a different area of her head and another equally huge puff of powder whops her on the scalp.
+We laugh, then she depresses the top of the canister onto a different area of her head, and another equally huge puff of powder whops her on the scalp.

 Julie pumps the canister yet again, as if expecting a different result than her first two attempts.
-I shake my head in disbelief and walk out of the bathroom thinking to myself, "She is becoming our father."
+I shake my head in disbelief and walk out of the bathroom, thinking to myself, She is becoming our father.

 Run, Julie, Run!